GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 The "Development Log and Status Updates" in `docs/blueprint.md` has been updated to reflect the most recent refinement to the "Interactive Identifier Validator" prompt and output schema.
 The `ISAIntelligent-Standards-Assistant-(ISA)-X1` feature branch merge conflict note has been added to the top.
 This comprehensive error handling pass ensures all AI flows are robust against null/undefined prompt outputs, directly addressing critical feedback.
+The file was updated to incorporate the "Ultimate Vision" content you provided earlier, restructuring and expanding the roadmap, architectural proposal, and methodologies.
+This makes it the comprehensive guiding document.
 ```